 Open Hearts Space activities

 Since its start, the Open Hearts Space has created a community of care and support.
 All activities are designed to function as safe spaces, specially catered toward those with vulnerabilities and trauma histories.
 The activities are open to everyone but at the same time are protected spaces.
 Our team consists of volunteers and participants.
 Volunteers are responsible for organisational support and are expected to commit extended periods of time.
 Participants, although they are always free to give a hand in organising activities, join our activities without a particular time commitment.
-Hania Hakiel has been providing supervision to the Open Hearts Space team as psychologist, certified transcultural psychotherapist, and embodiment practitioner since 2015.
+We offer regular supervision sessions and support to our team.

 Open Hearts Space conducts four regular activities: Open Art Space, Family Whole Being Programme, Lockerlassen (Loosen up!), and Frauensprachcafé (German language café for women).